rocket-pool/old.docs.rocketpool.net/src/guides/node/recovering-rp.md

 If you're importing an address that is a cold wallet, such as a hardware wallet, be advised that **the protection provided by the hardware wallet will no longer exist!**

+If you use this wallet for *any other cryptocurrency activity at all*, **you must migrate all of its funds to a separate address (e.g. a different hardware wallet) before importing it into your node!
+Only leave enough ETH on this address for your node's gas costs (typically 0.5 ETH is sufficient).**

 Please ensure that you have secured your machine as much as possible by following the steps in the [Securing your Node](./securing-your-node.md) guide before importing your address as a node wallet.
 :::